Do Rogues Get a Bonus Action and a Cunning Action?

 In conclusion, rogues do get a bonus action and a cunning action in D&D 5th edition.
 The bonus action is an additional action that a rogue can take on their turn, and is used to perform a variety of tasks.
 The cunning action is a specific type of bonus action that is part of the rogue’s class features, and is used to perform a variety of tasks.

-- What is the egg in Vampire Survivors?
+- What is the most durable DPS in Dragonflight?